Nikhitha1710/AgroSense/README.md

-# AgroSense — Soil Data Analysis & Crop Advisory System 🌾
+# AgroSense: Soil Data Analysis & Crop Advisory System 🌾

 A multi-layer agricultural data system that processes Indian soil and crop data through a C++ pipeline, applies machine learning for crop prediction, and visualises results through an interactive web dashboard.

-# Goal 🎯
+## Goal 🎯

 The goal of this project is to explore how data processing and machine learning can be combined to support agricultural decision-making.